MrDSGC/Pretend-Pigskin/src/notes/eng-notes.md

 - rarity of topshot gives you % chance of getting one of 4 tiered player card
 - player cards tier range from total bonus from 0%, 50%, 75%, 100%
 - can create player cards of NON-FANTASY-VIABLE-PLAYERS. put a lot of guardrails around this to prevent accidental player card minting
-- what are best practices??? where to find them
+- what are game design best practices??? where to find them
+- multiple topshots able to affect 1  playercard?
+- re-rerolling stats mechanic?
+- recycling playercards with poor stats?
+- playrs on a winning squads earn rerolls? (weekly? seasonal?) earn bonus stats? tenured player  cards > fresh?